How to Write a Personal Trainer CV: Free Guide with Examples and Template

 2. List essential skills for a personal trainer CV

 You must showcase diverse skills on your CV, which include hard and soft skills.
-Soft skills should be weaved into the personal profile and work experience sections but hard skills should be listed in a section on their own.
+Soft skills should be integrated into the personal profile and work experience sections, while hard skills deserve a dedicated section of their own for clarity and emphasis.

 Soft Skills | Hard Skills |